Paddylabs/New-EntraIDTAPs/README.md

   - `Microsoft.Graph.Identity.SignIns`
   - `Microsoft.PowerShell.ConsoleGuiTools`
   - `Microsoft.Graph.Users.Actions`
-  The script installs any missing modules automatically.
+The script attempts to install any missing modules automatically.

-## Required Permissions

-The Azure AD app registration must have the following API permissions:

-- `UserAuthenticationMethod.ReadWrite.All`
-- `User.Read.All`
-- `Mail.Send`

 ## Installation

+1. Ensure you have created and configured an Entra ID App registration with the required Graph API permissions
-1. Ensure the `config.ps1` file is located in the same directory as the script.
+2. Ensure the `config.ps1` file is located in the same directory as the script.
-2. Install the required PowerShell modules listed above if they aren't automatically installed.
+3. Install the required PowerShell modules listed above if they aren't automatically installed.
-3. Install the certificate required for authenticating to the Entra ID App.
+4. Install the certificate required for authenticating to the Entra ID App.

 ## Usage